 There are many different kinds of support groups and it is important to find the one that fits for you.
 Anyone can create a support group, so groups can vary widely in content, approach, and quality.
 You may need to attend the group to see what it is really like before making the decision whether this is the right one for you.
 Also, it is important to try to keep an open mind and not decide immediately if this is the right one for you.
 It might be a good idea to give the meeting three tries before making a decision about it (Brown, 2004).

-Here are some of the suggestions given by Llardo and Rothman (1999) for what to look for when choosing a support group:
+Here are some suggestions of what to look for when choosing a support group:*

 - There is a pre-set number of sessions and a specific topic chosen for each session.